Sports Illustrated magazine sold for $110 million

 Sports Illustrated, which began publishing in 1954, covers sports and has an annual swimsuit edition.

 Meredith and Authentic say Sports Illustrated has an audience of more than 120 million people online and in print.
 The magazine, however, has struggled as print advertisers flee for the internet and digital sports outlets crop up.
+Its circulation has dropped 8.6% in the past five years, to 2.8 million, according to the Alliance for Audited Media.
+Rival publications have suffered, too.
 ESPN, for example, said in April that it would shut down its print magazine .

 Meredith got Sports Illustrated as part of its purchase of the Time Inc. magazine company in January 2018.
 Meredith, the publisher of lifestyle magazines and sites like Martha Stewart Living and Allrecipes, said shortly after buying Time Inc. that it wanted to sell the publisher's news and sports magazines while keeping the titles more aligned with its brand like People.
 It has already offloaded Time magazine and Fortune .